Care of surgical jejunostomy tubes

 Flushing your jejunostomy tube

-If you are not using your jejunostomy tube for feeding, please make sure you flush the tube at least once a day with cooled boiled water to prevent the tube from blocking.
-Please contact your dietitian to advise you on the amount required.
+If you are not using your jejunostomy tube for feeding, please ensure you flush the tube at least once a day with cooled boiled water to prevent the tube from blocking.
+Please contact your dietitian for advice on the amount required.

 Method

-• Place all the equipment you require on a clean surface, such as 50ml single use syringe and measured cooled boiled water in a jug or cup.
+- Place the equipment you require on a clean surface, for example 60ml single use syringe, cooled boiled water in a jug or cup.

-• Check that the position of the feeding tube is
+- Check that the position of the feeding tube is correct

 Contact us